fantonangeli/aqgr-lib/projects/aqgr-lib/README.md

 ## Build

 Run `ng build aqgr-lib` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Run `npm link aqgr-lib` from the /build/aqgr-lib folder
+Run `npm link` from the /build/aqgr-lib folder

 ## Publishing